 - Shallow-fry the chicken in hot oil (make sure it's hot but not too hot) for 2-3 minutes.
 There's no need to deep-fry.
 Because we're only cooking small pieces of meat, shallow frying is enough to cook and crisp the chicken.

 - Crisp and golden brown - using a tong, flip the chicken to the other side and cook for another 2 minutes.
 Transfer to a plate.

 - Remove oil leaving 2 tablespoons oil in the pan.
 Stir-fry onion, bell pepper, and garlic until fragrant.
 Add the pineapple chunks and cook a bit more.

 - Pour the prepared sweet and sour sauce.
 Don't stir.
 Let it boil for 30 seconds then add the cornstarch slurry.
 Stir until thickened.

 - Add the fried chicken pieces.
 Stir to coat.
 Add green onions if using.
 Remove from heat and transfer to a serving plate.
 Enjoy with warm rice!

-Breading the chicken pieces before frying may seem like a pointless step BUT it is actually the secret to a tender and juicy meat.
-The batter locks-in the juices as the chicken cooks in hot oil making it crispy on the outside yet tender on the inside.
+Breading the chicken pieces before frying may seem like a pointless step BUT it is actually the secret to tender and juicy meat.
+The batter locks in the juices as the chicken cooks in hot oil making it crispy on the outside yet tender on the inside.

 I find sweet and sour chicken most enjoyable when it's freshly cooked–chicken still warm, crisp and unsaturated.
 So once you're done cooking, serve it immediately with a bowl of warm rice.